 Without a functioning top beak, the parrot will be unable to navigate its cage or feed itself.
 Grooming will also fall by the wayside, and your parrot will be in great pain.

 Parrot Beak Tears

 A beak tear is similar to a crack.
-It usually comes in a V shape, curling in the middle of your parrot’s beak.
+It usually has a V shape, curling in the middle.

-Despite being thick and made of bone, parrots’ beaks are also made from the same material as fingernails.
+Despite being thick and made of bone, parrots’ beaks are made from the same material as fingernails.
 They become even softer as the parrot ages or if it’s malnourished.
 This can lead to tears in the beaks rather than full cracks.
-These injuries are still painful and can lead to bleeding.

-If the tear is minor, at the minimum, it does break the protective coating on the beak.
-This can allow bacteria or other germs into the beak.
-It may result in infection or slow healing, which causes other issues.
+If the tear breaks the protective coating on the beak, bacteria or other germs can enter the beak.
+It may result in infection or slow healing, which can lead to other issues.

 Parrot Beak Health